DAlsabrook/atlas-higher_level_programming/SQL_more_queries/README.md

 # SQL More Queries

 ## Directory Overview

-The `SQL_more_queries` directory contains a series of advanced SQL scripts focused on enhancing the querying capabilities, including complex joins, subqueries, window functions, and advanced data manipulation techniques.
-These scripts are designed for intermediate to advanced learners who are already familiar with the basics of SQL and are looking to deepen their understanding of more complex database operations.
+The SQL_advanced_queries directory encompasses a collection of SQL scripts tailored for managing user permissions, handling data integrity, and querying complex relationships within a database focused on geographical and entertainment data.
+This suite of scripts is designed for users with an intermediate to advanced understanding of SQL, providing tools for sophisticated data manipulation and analysis.

+Here’s a brief overview of what each script category aims to achieve:

+User Management and Permissions: Scripts numbered from 0-privileges to 2-create_read_user focus on the foundational aspects of database security by creating users, defining their access levels, and ensuring that data can be securely read without unauthorized modifications.

+Data Integrity and Constraints: Files 3-force_name through 5-unique_id are dedicated to ensuring the integrity of the data stored within the database.
+These scripts implement various constraints to prevent invalid data entry and ensure uniqueness where necessary.

+Geographical Data Handling: The series from 6-states to 9-cities_by_state_join dives into managing and querying geographical data, including states and cities, with an emphasis on relational data management techniques such as JOINs and subqueries.

+Entertainment Database Queries: Starting from 10-genre_id_by_show to 16-shows_by_genre, these scripts explore the entertainment domain, focusing on managing and analyzing data related to shows and genres.
+They include operations for categorizing shows, counting entries by category, and filtering data based on specific criteria like genre.

+This directory serves as a practical resource for SQL practitioners looking to expand their skills in database management, querying complex relationships, and ensuring data security and integrity.
+Whether you’re managing user access, enforcing data standards, or analyzing relational data, the SQL_advanced_queries directory provides a comprehensive toolkit for sophisticated database operations.

 ## Files Description